HenriqueNoronha/FITS-Catering/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   The main colours used are red, blue, and white.
+        -   The main colours used are red, blue, and silver (HEX: ef0b33, 0b41ac, e0dee4).
     -   #### Typography
         -   The Oswald font is the main font used throughout the website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Oswald is a reworking of the classic style historically represented by the 'Alternate Gothic' sans serif typefaces.
     -   #### Imagery